Post Summary: The Best Places To Go Camping at Alabama Hills, California

 Alternatively, you could find out how to rent an RV to camp in Alabama Hills, which will protect you from the outside wind chill and freezing temperatures.
 This way you can camp year-round without worrying about the cold!

 Alabama Hills camping comes with a dry, desert-like environment, so come prepared with plenty of water.
 Remember that you’ll be using it for drinking, cooking, and cleaning, so carry more than you think you will need!

 Remember to dispose of your greywater (excess water from cooking, cleaning, or even brushing teeth) properly.
 Watch this youtube video from Leave No Trace about how to dispose of greywater properly at Alabama Hills.

 During our camping trips, we like to use this folding 5-Gallon portable water storage from GSI.
 It’s fully collapsible when not in use, and incredibly cheap, too!

 6. Be a Responsible Pooper When Camping In Alabama Hills

 You read that right.
-There’s a right way and a wrong way to poop when visiting Alabama Hills!
+There’s a right way and a wrong way to poop when planning an Alabama Hills camping trip!